- Youth Development

 The Licking County Family YMCA Health & Fitness Center believes that physical activity is a key component of good health.
 It can help prevent disease and enhance the quality of life: mentally, emotionally, and physically.
-Yet according to the 1996 Surgeon General's report on physical activity and health, 6 in 10 Americans are not regularly physically active.
-(Regular physical activity means 30 consecutive minutes of moderately intense activity on most days of the week.)
+Yet according to the 1996 Surgeon General’s report on physical activity and health, 6 in 10 Americans are not regularly physically active.
+Regular physical activity means 30 consecutive minutes of moderately intense activity on most days of the week.

 Wellness is a process of adapting patterns of behavior that lead toward health, heightened life satisfaction, and the integration of social, mental, emotional, spiritual, and physical health.
 The Licking County Family YMCA Health & Fitness Center hopes to provide our members the opportunity to meet all of these goals.
 Our center offers a variety of programs, and a diverse selection of exercise equipment to meet those needs.
-Health & Fitness Center staff is available to assist you with questions or concerns and supervise the Fitness Center throughout the day.
+Health & Fitness Center staff members are available to assist you with questions or concerns and supervise the Fitness Center throughout the day.
 Health & Fitness Center staff can spot you, discuss exercise topics or programs, and assist you with any equipment.

 The Active Older Adult Strength Training program is designed to provide information and lifting techniques for the older adult.
 Classes meet twice a week to discuss different age-related health topics as well as to dispel the myths of strength training for older adults.
 The class consists of lectures and exercises performed in the fitness center.
 Classes are free to full members 55 years and older.

 YMCA members may have blood pressures taken or body composition tests throughout the day provided staff members are available.

 The purpose of this program is to help individuals who are overweight and need assistance with weight loss and nutrition, or those who would simply like to improve their overall fitness.